spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-collector-rule.md

 ## 3) Implement the collector rule

-Implement a custom class that will be used to compare the order item discount amount against the provided clause.
+Implement a custom class used to compare the order item discount amount against the provided clause.

 **src/Pyz/Zed/DiscountMerchantCommission/Business/CollectorRule/DiscountAmountMerchantCommissionItemCollectorRuleInterface.php**